distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 **DESCRIPTION**

-Push the benchmark result to a 0.69 Pbench Server without removing it from the local host.
-This command requires an `/opt/pbench-agent/id_rsa` file containing a private SSH key for the 0.69 Pbench Server `pbench` account.
+Push all accumulated benchmark results to a Pbench Server without removing them from the local host.

 **OPTIONS**